-For jobs that require submittals, the Contractor shall furnish the following in a single consolidated submittal with an Approval copy to the Customer:
+- A. For jobs that require submittals, the Contractor shall furnish the following in a single consolidated submittal with an Approval copy to the Customer at the time of submission: - 1.
+Contractor's license number and proof of qualifications. - 2.

-- 1. Contractor's license number and proof of qualifications. - 2.
-A copy of the RCDD certificate and BICSI member number as described in the above Contractor Qualifications section. - 3.
-A copy of the BICSI certificate and the BICSI member number of the lead technician as described in the above Contractor Qualifications section. - 4.
-A copy of the BICSI certificate and the BICSI member number of the supervisor as described in the above Contractor Qualifications section. - 5.
-For all Category 6A and 6 installation technicians, provide the training certificates with a brief description of the training courses associated with each certificate. - 6.
 Reference sheets which provide three references.
-Each reference shall include a brief description of the project, the start and end dates, and contact information. - 7.
-A copy of a valid manufacturer certified installer certification. - 8.
-The make and model of the materials to be used.
+Each reference shall include a brief description of the project, the start and end dates, and contact information. - 3.
+The make and model of the materials to be used. - B. The Contractor shall furnish the following in a single consolidated submittal with an Approval copy to the Customer at the time of award: - 1.
+A copy of the RCDD certificate and BICSI member number as described in the above Contractor Qualifications section. - 2.
+A copy of the BICSI certificate and the BICSI member number of the lead technician as described in the above Contractor Qualifications section. - 3.
+A copy of the BICSI certificate and the BICSI member number of the supervisor as described in the above Contractor Qualifications section. - 4.
+A copy of a valid manufacturer certified installer certification. - C. The Contractor shall furnish the following in a single consolidated submittal with an Approval copy to the Customer upon request: - 1.
+For all Category 6A and 6 installation technicians, provide the training certificates with a brief description of the training courses associated with each certificate.